Axway/api-builder-docs/content/en/docs/release_notes/qom.md

 ---
 ## Summary

-In this release we have removed the Titanium reference from OpenAPI Try-it out examples section.
+In this release we added an "Updates" tab to inform users of updates that are available to the {{% variables/apibuilder_prod_name %}} Core and plugin components.

 {{% releasenotes/upgrade %}}